-4.6 Mandatory Employee Trainings
+4.7 Mandatory Employee Trainings

-All employees participate in annual trainings as determined by WVSOM.
-Topics may include Family Educational Rights and Privacy (FERPA), Title IX, Technology Usage and Security Practices, Privacy Awareness and Confidentiality of Institutional Data, Performance Evaluations, Discrimination, etc. Successful completion of these mandatory trainings is a condition of ongoing employment.
-The Office of Human Resources is responsible for coordinating and tracking employee training.
+All employees participate in annual trainings as determined by WVSOM as well as state and federal mandates..
+Successful completion of these mandatory trainings is a condition of ongoing employment.
+The Office of Human Resources is responsible for coordinating and tracking mandatory employee training.

-4.7 Medical Monitoring
+4.8 Medical Monitoring

 During the employee's orientation, the new employee alongside the supervisor will complete a Medical Monitoring Questionnaire to determine whether the employee will be monitored due to the duties of their position.
-Through a review process in conjunction with West Virginia University's (WVU) Occupational Medicine Department, some positions at WVSOM require the incumbent to participate in the Medical Monitoring Program at no cost to the employee.
+Through a review process in conjunction with West Virginia University's (WVU) Occupational Medicine Department, some positions at WVSOM require the employee to participate in the Medical Monitoring Surveillance Program at no cost to the individual.
 This Program provides a standardized process to anticipate, recognize, evaluate, and control workplace exposures to occupational hazards such as chemical, biological, and physical agents.
-WVU's Occupational Medicine Department manages all WVSOM employee data related to the Medical Monitoring Program.
+WVU's University Health Associates manages all WVSOM employee data related to the Medical Monitoring Program.
 The ultimate goal is to ensure the health and safety of all WVSOM employees by assisting with the following:

-- An employee's potential exposures to occupational hazards; - the effectiveness of exposure control devices and/or measures; - processes and/or tasks that could result in workplace exposures to occupational hazards;

-- the impact of employee exposure resulting from changes in procedures, processes, equipment or materials; and - compliance with established occupational exposure limits.
+- An employee's potential exposures to occupational hazards; - Effectiveness of exposure control devices and/or measures; - Processes and/or tasks that could result in workplace exposures to occupational hazards; - Impact of employee exposure resulting from changes in procedures, processes, equipment or materials; and - Compliance with the established occupational exposure limit.